arrow

 SMPS Marketer 4 P’s of Marketing

 Product, price, place and promotion are still referenced as the cornerstones of the marketing mix.
-However, today’s environment demands taking an equally hard look at four additional “P” factors for a thriving brand and real marketing ROI.
+However, today’s business environment demands taking an equally hard look at four additional “P” factors for a thriving brand and real marketing ROI.

 Purpose